automating-presentations/slide2mp4/README.md

 # Slide2mp4

 Slide2mp4 is a conversion tool, PDF slides to mp4 with audio and subtitles.
 Slide2mp4 uses Amazon Polly, Text-to-Speech (TTS) service.

 ----

 ## To start using slide2mp4

+The following command creates one mp4 file with audio and subtitles, named "sample-output.mp4".

 ```
 chmod u+x slide2mp4.sh